jay-pm/AI-concepts/AI-Agents/AI-agents concept.md

 These systems are agentic, because they have agency, which means they can interact with the real world, using these capabilities and tools.

+The engineering divide the work: the AI team will build the brain (model), the integration team will develop the tools, and the systems team will create the orchestration layer.

+Criteria for using AI agents:
+1. require complex decision making
+2. require heavy reliance on unstructured data
+3. Have difficult to maintain rules
+4. require adaptive problem solving